 Glendalough Monastery is one of Ireland’s earliest Christian monasteries.
 Its seven church ruins are found in the stunning Glendalough Valley, part of Wicklow Mountains National Park.
-Exploring the monastery and any of the Glendalough Walks is a great day trip from Dublin.
+Exploring the monastery and any of the Glendalough Valley Walks makes a great day trip from Dublin.

 Glendalough Monastery